denis-berthier/CSP-Rules-Examples/README.md

 <br><br>
 ## 3. Installation<br>
 Download CSP-Rules-Examples from the master branch (by clicking the "Code" button and then the "Download zip" option), unzip the resulting file, rename it to "CSP-Rules-Examples" (in particular, delete the possible "-master" part in its name.<br>
 If you just want to have a look at the exaples, that's all you need to do.
-If you want to run the examples for yourself with the CSP-Rules-V2.1 software, move the "CSP-Rules-Examples" folder into the "CSP-Rules" folder you have created when installing CSP-Rules-V2.1.
+If you want to run the examples for yourself with the CSP-Rules-V2.1 software (supposed to be already installed on your computer), possibly trying different selections of resolution rules, move the "CSP-Rules-Examples" folder into the "CSP-Rules" folder you have created when installing CSP-Rules-V2.1.
 (Notice: into the "CSP-Rules" folder, not into the CSP-Rules-V2.1 folder!)
-That way, you should be able to directly copy and paste the commands present in the example files.
+That way, you should be able to directly copy and paste the commands present in the some of the example files.

 <br><br>
 Sections 4 to 10 describe the contents of each application folder.
+WORK IN PROGRESS.

 <br><br>
 ## 4. SudoRules and Sudoku examples<br>
 GENERAL WARNINGS AND REMINDERS:
 - apart from the Subset and the CLIPS examples, the Sudoku examples in this folder are much harder in the mean than random puzzles - which are much harder in the mean than puzzles proposed in newspapers or magazines.
-- more precisely, more than 99.9% of the Sudoku puzzles (taken randomly) are solvable by whips of length <= 7
+- more precisely, more than 99.9% of the Sudoku puzzles (taken randomly) are solvable by whips of length <= 7.
-- more than 99.8% of the Sudoku puzzles (taken randomly) are solvable by typed-whips
+- more than 99.8% of the Sudoku puzzles (taken randomly) are solvable by typed-whips.

 As a result, the examples in this folder will generally take more time and memory for finding a solution.
-More typical results can be obtained with the recently added examples in folder cbg-000.
+More typical results can be obtained with the controlled-bias examples in folder cbg-000.